 Making the Most of the Bodleian Library

-Below is the timetable for sessions in Hilary term 2014:
+Below is the timetable for forthcoming sessions in 2014:

-This timetable is also available to download in PDF form here.
+This timetable is also available to download here.

 All sessions are general ones, providing a practical introduction to the Bodleian within the context of the Bodleian Libraries, with hands-on guidance in the use of the search and discovery tool Search Oxford Libraries Online (SOLO), the automated stack request system.
 The sessions are run in the Training Room located in the Old Bodleian Library Lower Reading Room.
 Unfortunately, due to the nature of the library environment, these sessions do not include a tour of the library.